Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 Flower Height: 16 inches

 Hardiness Zone: 2b

 Other Names: Chinese Chives;Flowering Onion

-Garlic Chives has masses of beautiful clusters of lightly-scented white star-shaped flowers at the ends of the stems from mid summer to mid fall, which are most effective when planted in groupings.
+Garlic Chives has masses of beautiful clusters of lightly-scented white star-shaped flowers at the ends of the stems from early summer to mid fall, which are most effective when planted in groupings.
 Its grassy leaves remain grayish green in colour throughout the season.
 The green fruits are held in clusters from late spring to mid fall.

-Aside from its primary use as an edible, Garlic Chives is recommended for the following landscape applications;
+Aside from its primary use as an edible, Garlic Chives is sutiable for the following landscape applications;

 Planting & Growing

 This plant is typically grown in a designated herb garden.
 It should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is not originally from North America.
 It can be propagated by division.